 Choosing a more intimate celebration of your wedding means you get to focus on the most important things – you and your partner.

 I approach elopement photography with two goals – document your joy together, and make sure the photos feel natural and intimate.

 If you are planning on eloping in Minneapolis or St Paul, I have some tips to keep in mind and also some suggestions for your photography.
-I also offer special elopement photography packages for weekday weddings (Monday – Thursday) and for winter.
+I also offer special elopement photography packages for weekday weddings (Monday – Thursday) and for winter weekends.